-If you browse around the Internet for any length of time, looking for cures or treatments for Plantar Fasciitis, you will most likely come across people (or companies) recommending that you take Magnesium supplements to help with your heel pain.
+If you browse around the Internet for any length of time, looking for cures or treatments for foot pain and Plantar Fasciitis, you will most likely come across people (or companies) recommending that you take Magnesium supplements to help with your heel pain.

 Despite this, making sure that you are not lacking in this critical mineral will ensure that your body is working correctly, so taking a supplement or adding some more magnesium-rich foods to your diet will not hurt and might have some overall benefits too.